“Concerts need contrast – and lots of it.”

 2. Build Around a Favorite

-Beloved compositions can be cornerstones of creative programs.
+Beloved compositions can be cornerstones of creative concert programs.

 Seek out qualities that will be relevant to people, trigger empathy, and help you provide exclusive experiences for your audiences (see: The 3 Traits of Successful Concert Programs).